Welcome to Year 5!

 2018 - 2019

-The team in Year 5 are: Miss Savoy and Mrs Evans (Friday's)
+The team in Year 5 are: Miss Savoy and Miss Ward (Friday's)

 Wednesday and Thursday: PE kits need to be in school.
 Please ensure that if your child has their ears pierced that they are removed on these days or that they have a named envelope to keep their earrings safe in during the lesson.

 Homework: This term children have more ownership of their own learning with our homework takeaway menu.
 Help your child to choose at least 3 of the activities from the menu below:

 This week we have been exploring the thoughts and feelings of the characters in 'Street Child'.
 Using drama techniques such as hot seating and freeze frames we have gained a deeper understanding of how the characters think, feel and what motivates them to do what they do.